tonaljs/tonal/docs/DOCUMENTATION.md

 ### Function list

 - [byFifths](#fifthsbyfifths) -  Get a comparator function to sort a collection of pitch classes by distance distance in fifths to a base (or C4)
-- [distance](#fifthsdistance) -  Return the number of fifths between two pitch classes.
+- [distance](#fifthsdistance) -  Get the distance in fifths between two pitch classes
 - [distanceFrom](#fifthsdistancefrom) -  Create a function to get distance in fifths from a given note.
 - [transpose](#fifthstranspose) -  Transpose a pitch class by a number of fifths